polo-le-rigolo/writeup/BREIZHCTF/2024/Casino_WU.md

 ![Reverse Shell](/BREIZHCTF/2024/images/20_reverse_shell.png)

 We're even root on the server.. let's find the postgres database and delete Camille from it.
-Slight problem no postgr client is installed : no problem we're root, let's install one with apt In the .env directory we find the credentials to connect to the database and list the clients table :
+No postgres client is installed : no problem we're root, let's install one with apt In the .env directory we find the credentials to connect to the database and list the clients table :

 ![Clients table](/BREIZHCTF/2024/images/21_camille_clients.png)